jbyunes/mapreduce/README.md

 Code has been naively developped.
 There is no tricky part.
 Several improvements may be adressed:

 - search in arrays of letters is actually linear, dichotomy may improve performance.
-- words are inserted in trees after having being entirely parsed, incremental insertion certainly improve performance by removing the need for dynamic (re)allocations.
+- words are inserted in trees after having being entirely parsed, incremental insertion certainly improve performance by removing the need for dynamic elementary (re)allocations.
-- thread launching is actually made after the determination of all chunks caracteristics, a more incremental thread launching may be used, but performance will probably not severely improve the overall performance.
+- thread launching is actually made after the determination of all chunks characteristics, a more incremental thread launching may be used, but performance will probably not severely improve the overall performance.
 - MAP is obvious, we may determine an ideal chunk size and cut the file in pieces independently of the number of threads, and then map the chunks to a pool of threads (M-N mapping).
 This may probably improve performance on very huge files if the choice of size is able to minimize cache defaults...
 - mapping the file in memory may improve performance.
 Not clear as the file is basically read from left to right and only once.

+## TODO

+- allocation problems not catched
+- reallocation strategies to be tuned
+- file locking (usually only advisory), private mapping may solve the problem?